Northern Ireland: The Brexit problem that will not go away | DW | 10.02.2021

 In the first few weeks of 2021, there were significant shortages of fresh produce in supermarkets across Northern Ireland.
 Neither the pandemic nor the traditional post-Christmas lull were apparently to blame.
 The problem was that many companies in Britain were unprepared for the new paperwork required to export to Northern Ireland under the terms of the Protocol.
 (Border checks — which apply to some goods traveling from Great Britain to Northern Ireland were first introduced in a Brexit agreement called the Northern Ireland Protocol).

-This week, an English cheese wholesaler told the BBC that it had decided to "give up" on exporting to the island of Ireland as a whole due to the fact that it now took too long to get the perishable food products into the island of Ireland due to additional border checks.
+This week, an English cheese wholesaler told the BBC that it had decided to "give up" on exporting to the island of Ireland as a whole due to the fact that it now took too long to get perishable food products there due to additional border checks.
 The decision would cost the company more than €1 million ($1.2 million) in annual sales, with job losses as a result.

 A political tinderbox